Dorel Industries Inc. intends to make normal course issuer bid

 The normal course issuer bid has been approved by the Toronto Stock Exchange.

 Dorel Industries Inc. (TSX: DII.B, DII.A) is a world class juvenile products and bicycle company.
-Established in 1962, Dorel creates style and excitement in equal measure to safety, quality and value.
+Dorel creates style and excitement in equal measure to safety, quality and value.
 The Company’s lifestyle leadership position is pronounced in both its Juvenile and Bicycle categories with an array of trend-setting products.
-Dorel’s powerfully branded products include Safety 1st, Quinny, Cosco, Maxi-Cosi and Bébé Confort in Juvenile, as well as Cannondale, Schwinn, GT, Mongoose and SUGOI in Recreational/Leisure.
-Dorel’s Home Furnishings segment markets a wide assortment of furniture products, both domestically produced and imported.
-Dorel is a US$2 billion company with 4700 employees, facilities in eighteen countries, and sales worldwide.
+Dorel’s powerfully branded products include Safety 1st, Quinny, Cosco, Maxi-Cosi and Bébé Confort in Juvenile, as well as Cannondale, Schwinn, GT, Mongoose, IronHorse and SUGOI in Recreational/Leisure.
+Dorel’s Home Furnishings segment markets a wide assortment of both domestically produced and imported furniture products, principally within North America.
+Dorel has annual sales of US$2.5 billion and employs 5,400 people in facilities located in twenty-four countries worldwide.